Projects per year

 Research interests

 He works primarily on issues around political representation and the question of who holds positions of political power and influence in society.
 From 2016-2018 he was the Principal Investigator of the ESRC Future Research Leaders project Born Politicians: Testing Multiple Explanations of in Political Ambition in Modern Britain which examines why some people are more likely than others to put themselves forward as candidates for political office.
-He is also a team member of the ESRC-funded Representative Audit of Britain and has had other research funded by the British Academy and the AHRC.
+He was also a team member of the ESRC-funded Representative Audit of Britain and has had other research funded by the British Academy and the AHRC.

 His first book, The Political Class: Why It Matters Who Our Politicians Are was published by Oxford University Press in April 2018.
 In the book he shows that our politicians are currently largely drawn from limited sections of society, reflecting patterns of wider social and economic inequality.
 He goes on to argue that having a more diverse political class would not only better reflect democratic principles of equality, but would also result in more legitimate political outcomes.
 It has been positively reviewed in the Times Literary Supplement and Irish Times, among others.